A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 Mitigating these EDI 834 errors requires:

-• Catch-all checks for any empty or null values within Edi 834 file before transmission.
+• -Catch-all checks for any empty or null values within the Edi 834 file before transmission.

 A layered approach that leverages validation, monitoring, change control, communication, and documentation can minimize the chances of incomplete or missing data slipping into EDI 834 transmissions undetected and help organizations resolve such EDI 834 errors efficiently when they occur.